JackJack33/COE332/homework07/README.md

 ### Running the Code (Containerized)
 1. Make sure Docker & Redis are intalled on your computer
 2. Download or clone this repository into a directory.
-3. In the directory, run `docker-compose up` And wait for the Docker image to generate and for the Flask app to start.
+3. In the directory, run `docker-compose up` And wait for the Docker images to generate and for the Flask app to start.
 4. To check things are up and running, in a separate terminal window run `docker ps -a`
 5. See Flask Interaction below